thoughtbot/superglue/docs/recipes/modals.md

 ## Finish!

 Awesome!
 We have modals!
 Unfortunately, clicking `<a href={newPostPath}>New Post</a>` will cause a new page load.
-We can move the page load by adding `data-sg-visit` to the link.
+We can remove the page load by adding `data-sg-visit` to the link.
 With `data-sg-visit`, Superglue will navigate to the next page without reloading the page, just like Turbo.